-Petitioner, appearing pro se, has submitted an application to proceed in forma pauperis and a motion to vacate under 28 U.S.C. § 2255.
-For the following reasons, the Court will grant the application and dismiss this case for want of jurisdiction.
+Petitioner, appearing pro se, has filed a Motion to Vacate under 28 U.S.C. § 2255 and an application to proceed in forma pauperis.
+For the following reasons, the Court will grant the latter application and dismiss this case for want of jurisdiction.

-Petitioner asks this Court to vacate his 1990 conviction and sentence imposed by the Superior Court of the District of Columbia and to release him from custody.
-But unlike prisoners challenging State or federal court convictions, "District of Columbia prisoner[s] ha[ve] no recourse to a federal judicial forum unless [it is shown that] the local remedy is inadequate or ineffective to test the legality of his detention."
+Petitioner seeks to vacate his 2008 conviction and sentence imposed by the Superior Court of the District of Columbia.
+See Mot. ¶¶ 1-4, ECF No. 1.
+Unlike prisoners challenging State or federal court convictions, "District of Columbia prisoner[s] ha[ve] no recourse to a federal judicial forum unless [it is shown that] the local remedy is inadequate or ineffective to test the legality of his detention."
 Garris v.
 Lindsay, 794 F.2d 722, 726 (D.C.
 Cir.
 1986) (internal footnote and quotation marks omitted).

 The local remedy, D.C.
 Code § 23-110, "establishe[s] a remedy analogous to 28 U.S.C. § 2255 for prisoners sentenced in D.C.
 Superior Court who wish[] to challenge their conviction or sentence."
 Blair-Bey v.
 Quick, 151 F.3d 1036, 1042 (D.C.
 Cir.
 1998).
-As relevant here,
+As relevant here, be entertained by ... any Federal ... court if it appears that the applicant has failed to make a motion for relief under this section or that the Superior Court has denied him relief, unless it also appears that the remedy by motion is inadequate or ineffective to test the legality of his detention.

-[a]n application for a writ of habeas corpus in behalf of a prisoner who is authorized to apply for relief by motion pursuant to this section shall not be entertained by . . . any Federal . . . court if it appears that the applicant has failed to make a motion for relief under this section or that the Superior
+[a]n application for a writ of habeas corpus in behalf of a prisoner who is authorized to apply for relief by motion pursuant to this section shall not